qiskit-community/qiskit-experiments/docs/paper/paper.md

 Quantum computing processes information following the laws of quantum mechanics.
 Quantum computers, like classical computers, must be programmed to perform quantum computations.
-A quantum computer consists of qubits which store information in quantum states, along with additional hardware elements, such as resonators to couple, control, and readout the qubits.
+A quantum computer consists of qubits, which store information in quantum states, along with additional hardware elements, such as resonators, to couple, control, and readout the qubits.
 The different elements in the quantum hardware have properties that must be characterized to calibrate the quantum gates that process the information.